Anushar20201/project-2/README.md

 # THE-FOODIE

 ### Description
-Our app is basically a recipe app where user can login/ signup into our Foodie website and can search for a recipe based on user name, recipe name, diet type.
+Our app is basically a recipe app where user can login/ signup into our Foodie website view all recipes and can search for a recipe based on diet type from the drop-down.
 User can also post a new recipe through this application.

 ### Use cases
  - When a USER clicks on the herokuLink, he will be able to access our app